 This can be shown in the very fact an average asian wedding can cost anything up to 50k to 100k.
 Being Asian and overweight is one simply not fitting into the beauty standards and automatically you become an outcast without anything being said.
 It comes with a heavy burden of feeling like an one does not belong.

 I also want to mention romantic relationships can also have contribute to the South Asian females Eating disorder trauma.
-Remember how I said earlier reputation and honour is the most important thing for a brown female well universally Asian people have this concept of no sex before marriage which means one cannot be caught in a relationship before that.
+Remember how I said earlier reputation and honor is the most important thing for a brown female well universally Asian people have this concept of no sex before marriage which means one cannot be caught in a relationship before that.

 Though times are changing it is also something we still hide from our parents and families.
 This experience can easily lead to a female to get caught up in the wrong or toxic relationship where Asian men may also have this idea of what an Asian female SHOULD look like.
 I have seen this have an impact on so many young females when asked what triggered their ED.